Hipkins takes office as NZ prime minister

 She said Mr Hipkins had honoured “me and my family and our Pacific community” with the appointment.

-Mr Hipkins next task will be to chair a lunchtime cabinet meeting, followed by his first press conference as prime minister, expected at 3:30pm NZDT (1:30pm AEDT).
+Mr Hipkins first task was to chair a lunchtime cabinet meeting, followed by his first press conference as Prime Minister, on Wednesday afternoon.

 – AAP